Maternal & Fetal Medicine Care

 In the mother, these conditions include:

 For mothers with any of these problems, our priority is to manage her condition.
-Helping to control blood sugar, manage diabetes or appropriately treat pre-existing conditions is important to ensuring the best possible outcomes for the mother and her developing baby.
+Helping to control blood sugar, manage diabetes or appropriately treat pre-existing conditions is important to ensure the best possible outcomes for the mother and her developing baby.

 One of the keys to maternal-fetal medicine is being able to analyze and understand the needs of the mother and the baby before the baby is even born.
 To do that, we use a technique called ultrasound, where high-frequency sound waves are used to give us diagnostic images of the uterus and the fetus inside.
 We look for issues that can affect the health of mother and baby before and after birth.
 This allows us to plan for and treat the mother’s and baby’s needs both before and after the baby is born.